Roaring Fork Center for Community Leadership:

 aspires to be the most effective and respected leadership development organization in the greater Roaring Fork Valley, and through its actions and influence is a catalyst for effective and collaborative community change and improvement.

-Roaring Fork Leadership has been serving the Roaring Fork valley for 26 years.
+Roaring Fork Leadership has been serving the Roaring Fork valley since 1988.
 Each year we solicit the community for applicants, and then intentionally assemble a group of approximately 40 diverse community members that will jointly embark on a journey of leadership discovery and breakthroughs.

 Our annual program entails taking 40 community members through 100+ hours of training and dialogue critical for personal, professional, and community problem solving and effectiveness.
 Inside of the ‘program’ participants take on civic projects as a ‘laboratory’ for practicing new ways of ‘being’ a leader.
 The annual program consists of three elements: personal growth and development, skill building, and working in a team on a civic project.